 - Accuracy.
 Every effort should be made to ensure that data stays up to date and accurate.

 - Storage limitation.
 If requested, you must disclose and/or erase all data records of individuals.

 - Integrity and confidentiality.
 This is related to the security of data.
-If there’s a data breach, it must be reported to the appropriate authorities with 72 hours of discovery.
+If there’s a data breach, it must be reported to the appropriate authorities within 72 hours of becoming aware of it.